-3 Credits (2 Lecture 1 Lab 0 Shop) 4 Hrs/Wk (2 Hrs.
+3 Credits (2 Lecture 1 Lab 0 Shop) 4 Hrs./Wk.
+(2 Hrs.
 Lecture 2 Hrs.
+Lab) 15 wks.

-Lab) 15 wks proceeds to terminals, computer IO, data transmission and modems analyzing how electronics circuits accomplish these tasks.
+This course will ensure that the student can recognize, construct, analyze, troubleshoot, repair and modify data telecommunications equipment and circuitry.
+The course starts with the basics of microprocessors then proceeds to terminals, computer IO, data transmission and modems analyzing how electronics circuits accomplish these tasks.
 The course then continues with the study of ethernet LANs, the OSI reference model, the internet and TCP/IP.
 Prerequisite: ELT 153; Co-requisite: ELT 145.